 Children are eligible for German citizenship but a spouse is not eligible.
 However spouses can still apply for a spousal visa upon registering your marriage in Germany.
 This visa grants them with the same rights as an EU citizen, including full working and living rights.
 After three years of living in Germany, they would also have the option to naturalise.

-If you are curious about your eligibility, take a FREE and confidential eligibility assessment test here to find out if you are able to obtain German citizenship.
+If you are curious about your eligibility, take a FREE and confidential eligibility assessment test here to find out if you eligible to obtain German citizenship.